Life Safety Inspection Bureau

 The Fire and Life Safety Inspection Program:

-Building fire and life safety inspections are one of the programs used by
+Building fire and life safety inspections are prioritized to include the following occupancies:

 - A - Assembly type facilities, restaurants, bars, and churches.